shalomeir/Notion-Board/README.md

 <img src="./screenshots/sidebar.png" width="400" />

 ### Setting up Notion Database Properties
-Now that you have successfully completed setting up GitHub side of things you have to add some requried [notion properties](https://www.notion.so/help/guides/database-properties-help-organize-your-teams-information) for **Notion-Board** to run properly.
+Now that you have successfully completed setting up GitHub side of things you have to add some required [notion properties](https://www.notion.so/help/guides/database-properties-help-organize-your-teams-information) for **Notion-Board** to run properly.

 **Notion Properties**
 |Property| Type|